Introduction

 We recognise that our staff are our most important asset and critical to the success of Sapphire, and their health and wellbeing remains a key priority

-Anne Searle was nominated for the Employee of the Year Award 2023
+Nominations for the Employee of the Year Award 2024

 This was an opportunity to hear from Sapphire’s Chair and Executive Team, covering organisational performance, expectations for the coming months, and the opportunities and challenges that lie ahead.